How Are Enamel Pins Made? Unveiling Factorypin’s Craftsmanship

 Enamel color is mixed by hand from raw pigments, and matching it perfectly to a digital PMS swatch often involves more art than science.
 Light, material, and enamel texture all affect how a color appears once applied and baked.

-Some designers expect the pin to look exactly like their screen preview, and they’re understandably disappointed when the final product feels too dull, too vibrant, or just… off.
+Some customers expect the pin to look exactly like their screen preview, and they’re understandably disappointed when the final product feels too dull, too vibrant, or just… off.
 We’ve had clients come to us after a bad first experience elsewhere, unsure how to explain what went wrong—only able to say things like “can it feel a bit warmer?” or “I imagined it more pastel.”

 That’s where experience matters.
 Our color specialists don’t just mix by code; they compare colors by eye, under natural light, and know how to interpret vague feedback into real, visual results.
 Over the years, they’ve developed a kind of intuition—how a small shift toward gray can soften a harsh tone, or how to brighten a color without making it feel neon.
 It’s this sensitivity that often helps bring a client’s vision to life, even when they can’t quite describe it.